Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Insurance companies have warned customers of a National Insurance fraud scam that could see your bank account drained.

-Brits have been receiving text messages and phone calls that appear to come from insurers and respectable companies, which lead them to sites where they’re scammed into giving away sensitive information such as bank details.
+Brits have been receiving text messages and phone calls that appear to come from insurers and respectable companies, which lead them to sites where they're scammed (opens in new tab) into giving away sensitive information such as bank details (opens in new tab).

 Luckily Adrimal Insurance took to social media to alert their customers of potential phishing as they issued a statement saying, "You may have seen in the media this week that a number of large brands have become the subject of phishing attacks with scammers trying to obtain personal information.

 "We're aware that a small number of customers have received a fraudulent text message claiming to be from Admiral.
 It asks customers to click a link that leads to a fake website where they're asked to enter information including their bank details."

 Urging customers to stay vigilant, the statement continued to say, "We'll never ask you for your payment details or bank account information by text message or email - if you receive one of these messages or you're suspicious of any communication claiming to be from Admiral, please don't."